Looking for the best solution for WordPress string translation?

 - TranslatePress will automatically detect all the strings on your site, no matter where they come from.
 No need to manually declare certain strings for translation.

-- You can manage all of your strings from a single unified interface—the easy-to-use visual translation editor.
+- You can manage all of your strings from a single unified interface that includes the visual translation editor and the String Translation interface.
 No need to jump back and forth between different interfaces every time you want to translate something.

 You can get started with the free version of TranslatePress at WordPress.org.